Ulster lacked discipline against 'ruthless' Leinster

 "That didn't really allow us to gain any momentum in the game.
 That was probably the story of it."

-McFarland also bemoaned the lack of opportunities his side were blocked from creating by a relentless Leinster team that started with 14 Ireland internationals.
+McFarland also bemoaned the opportunities his side were blocked from creating by a relentless Leinster team that started with 14 Ireland internationals.

 "How many lineout opportunities did we get?
 I think we had one in the first half and had a malfunction.